-In my painting I'm trying to get to the heart of things, the way children do, the way primitive artists do - by simplifying, and leaving out everything that isn't important.
+In my painting I'm trying to get to the heart of things, the way children do, the way primitive artists do þ by simplifying, and leaving out everything that isn't important.

 From artist statement in Shawn Steffler: Without Shadows exhibition publication, organized by the Memorial University Art Gallery, 1984.

-In addition to being part of the Art Gallery of Newfoundland and Labrador's Permanent Collection, O'Hagan's artwork is included in the collections of The Canada Council Art Bank; the Government of Newfoundland and Labrador and Sir Wilfred Grenfell College, Memorial University of Newfoundland as well as in private collections.
+In addition to being part of The Rooms Provincial Art Gallery's Permanent Collection, O'Hagan's artwork is included in the collections of the Canada Council Art Bank, the Newfoundland and Labrador Art Bank, the Government of Newfoundland and Labrador, and Grenfell Campus, Memorial University of Newfoundland, as well as in private collections.

 For more information on the artist and her work, visit her company's website.

 Updated July, 2013